vic-ma/howtodismantle.github.io/_posts/2025-09-24-Hub-Flows-IV-Peakboard-Flows-in-Production-Asynchronous-SAP-Confirmation-Processing.md

 ### Create variables
-We create four variables, which we will use in our SAP XQL statement:
+We create four new variables, which we will use in our SAP XQL statement:
 * `ConfirmationNo`
 * `YieldQuantity`
 * `ScrapQuantity`